Rajesh1056/chatbot/README.md

-Its a ChatBot which answers to basic questions about the client data
+This component provides a user-friendly interface to interact with client data through a chatbot-like experience.
+It handles fetching data, displaying lists, and managing user input effectively.